• Skip to main content

 A Grandparent’s Simple Reminder About Parenting Young Athletes

 Once, in high school, I had a terrible performance in a very important playoff basketball game – way off my averages.
 Let’s just say it wasn’t my night.
-I remember the ride home and I was mad, really upset with myself.
-After about fifteen minutes without a word, my Mom tried to speak, I cut her off, said I didn’t want to talk and blurted out “I was terrible tonight”.
-Her reply…”don’t forget about that great pass you made in the 2nd quarter”.
-I have often told this story and laughed about her never ending positive outlook.
+I remember the ride home, and I was mad, really upset with myself.
+After about fifteen minutes without a word, my Mom tried to speak, I cut her off, said I didn’t want to talk, and blurted out, “I was terrible tonight.”
+Her reply…, “Don’t forget about that great pass you made in the 2nd quarter”.
+I have often told this story and laughed about her never-ending positive outlook.

 Now that I have kids of my own who are all playing sports, the story has even more poignancy.
 This week, she was with her Grandkids just as she had been with me – cheering and applauding each one of them, constantly telling them how amazing they played after each practice!
 It was a good reminder that allowed me to step back and put my parenting in perspective.
-Her quiet support and love was all I needed to excel and even earn a Division 1 scholarship.
+Her quiet support and love were all I needed to excel and even earn a Division 1 scholarship.
 So maybe (just maybe) she may have been on to something.
-Thank you Mom for being an amazing role model and always my biggest fan!
+Thank you, Mom, for being an amazing role model and always my biggest fan!

 Primary Sidebar